edtslib/checkappversion/README.md

 </application>
 ```

-- On application oncreate, Initialize the tracker with call Tracker.init()
+- On application oncreate, Initialize the checkappversion with call CheckAppVersion.init()

 ```kotlin
 class App: Application() {